00wz/DesktopAssistant/README.md

 - **Streaming responses** — real-time token streaming

 ### MCP (Model Context Protocol)
+- **Agent-driven installation** — the agent has a built-in set of tools that let it install and configure MCP servers on its own, without user involvement
-- **Install any MCP server at runtime** — without restarting the application
+- **Install from GitHub** — the agent can install any MCP server directly from a GitHub repository URL
-- **Built-in server catalog** — curated list of popular MCP servers:
+- **Built-in server catalog** — a curated list of popular servers is available to the agent as a knowledge base (Tavily Search, Exa Search, Filesystem, Git, Fetch, Memory, Playwright, Qdrant, MySQL/PostgreSQL/SQLite, Kubernetes, Docker, Sequential Thinking, and more)
-  - Tavily Search, Exa Search
-  - Filesystem, Git, Fetch
-  - Memory (knowledge graph)
-  - Playwright Browser automation
-  - Qdrant vector database
-  - MySQL, PostgreSQL, SQLite
-  - Kubernetes, Docker
-  - Sequential Thinking, and more
+- **Manual management** — users can install and manage servers directly by editing the config file
+- **No restart required** — servers connect at runtime; new tools become available immediately
 - **Per-tool auto-approval** — configure which tools run automatically without confirmation prompts

 ### Security & Storage
 - **API keys via Windows DPAPI** — credentials encrypted at rest, never stored in plain text